-My email spam box and the net in general are full of helpful articles to allow me make money from my blog.
+My email spam box and the net, in general, are full of helpful articles to allow me to make money from my blog.

-I’ve got to put my hand and and confess that, yes, I was taken in.
-I thought to myself, if I could make lots of money I could reduce my hours at work or I could afford to buy any book I wanted without waiting for it to go on sale or wait for the much appreciated vouchers for my birthday, Xmas, Easter, Mother’s Day….
+I’ve got to put my hand up and confess that, yes, I was taken in.
+I thought to myself if I could make lots of money I could reduce my hours at work or I could afford to buy any book I wanted without waiting for it to go on sale or wait for the much-appreciated vouchers for my birthday, Xmas, Easter, Mother’s Day…

-I want to share the following post from fellow blogger, Beth, who manges to hit the proverbial nail-on-the-head with her amazingly insightful and rather tongue-in-cheek post.
+I want to share the following post from a fellow blogger, Beth, who manages to hit the proverbial nail-on-the-head with her amazingly insightful and rather tongue-in-cheek post.
 I’ve copied and pasted the whole thing as well as a link to her blog BooksNest.

 How I made 0p from blogging in my first three years

 You may have seen various posts about the blogosphere about earning thousands of pounds from blogging and being CRAZY RICH because of it.
 Well friends, today I’m here to tell you about my success story, how I made 0p from blogging in my first three years.